advancedresearch/the_century_of_satire/chronology.md

 - Number and names of the Muses differed by region
 - Standardized to nine in the [Classical period](#classical-greece):
 [Calliope](#calliope), Clio, Polyhymnia, Euterpe, Terpsichore, Erato, Melpomene, Thalia and Urania
+- In [comparative religion](#comparative-religion), Ancient Greeks might have considered [Seshat] a kind of Muse goddess
 - Wikipedia: https://en.wikipedia.org/wiki/Muses

 ### Calliope